sudarshanmhasrup/sudarshanmhasrup/readme.md

 has grown into my passion.
 I love writing, testing, debugging, and deploying code that solves real-world problems.

-I’ve dedicated myself to developing native and cross-platform software solutions, using `Kotlin Multiplatform` and `Compose Multiplatform` to focus on Android, iOS, desktop, and web from a single cfvodebase.
+I’ve dedicated myself to developing native and cross-platform software solutions, using `Kotlin Multiplatform` and `Compose Multiplatform` to focus on Android, iOS, desktop, and web from a single codebase.

 ### Open Source